Official BOM Victoria State Daily Observations |

 Recent Events

-Rain was recorded across southern and mountain districts in the 24 hours to 9AM
+There was no significant rainfall recorded in the 24 hours to 9am Friday.

-ranged between 14 and 17 degrees.
-The highest temperature recorded was 20
+average.
+Most maxima ranged between 23 and 38 degrees.
+The highest recorded

 Explanatory Notes